Troubleshooting for QnA Maker

 I accidentally deleted a part of my QnA Maker, what should I do?

-Do not delete any of the Azure services created along with the QnA Maker resource such as Search or Web App.
+Answer: Do not delete any of the Azure services created along with the QnA Maker resource such as Search or Web App.
 These are necessary for QnA Maker to work, if you delete one, QnA Maker will stop working correctly.

 All deletes are permanent, including question and answer pairs, files, URLs, custom questions and answers, knowledge bases, or Azure resources.
 Make sure you export your knowledge base from the Settings page before deleting any part of your knowledge base.